Kiss: Kiss of friendship

 The kiss is also commonly used in American and European culture as a salutation between friends or acquaintances.
 The friendly kiss until recent times usually occurred only between ladies, but today it is also common between men and women, especially if there is a great difference in age.
 According to Nyrop, up until the 20th century, "it seldom or never takes place between men, with the exception, however, of royal personages," although he notes that in former times the "friendly kiss was very common with us between man and man as well as between persons of opposite sexes."
 In guilds, for example, it was customary for the members to greet each other "with hearty handshakes and smacking kisses," and, on the conclusion of a meal, people thanked and kissed both their hosts and hostesses.

 Cultural significance

 In approximately 10% of the world population, kissing does not take place, for a variety of reasons, including that they find it dirty or because of superstitious reasons.
 For example, in parts of Sudan it is believed that the mouth is the portal to the soul, so they do not want to invite death or have their spirit taken.
 Psychology professor Elaine Hatfield noted that "kissing was far from universal and even seen as improper by many societies."
+The romantic–sexual kiss is present in only about half of the global cultures.

 Despite kissing being widespread, in some parts of the world it is still taboo to kiss publicly and is often banned in films or in other media.